 2. How do I know if you have received my application for admission?

 A letter will be e-mailed to you stating that we have received your application for admission.
-The email will contain your college wide identification number or CWID.
-As a courtesy, a letter containing your admission decision will also be emailed to you.
+The email will contain your college wide identification number (CWID) and university email account.

 3. How can I check my application status?

-You can check your Admissions Status by going to Web for Students and clicking on the "Check My Admissions Status" link.
+You can check your Admissions Status by logging into your Web for Students and clicking on the "Check My Admissions Status" link.